G-groups of Cohen-Macaulay Rings with $n$-Cluster Tilting Objects: Preliminaries

-By (\cite{Q}, sect.
-2, Theorem 1) there is a natural isomorphism of between the Grothendieck group functor and $K^Q_0$ (as functors on the category of skeletally small exact categories).
+By (\cite{Q},Section 2, Theorem 1) there is a natural isomorphism of between the Grothendieck group functor and $K^Q_0$ (as functors on the category of skeletally small exact categories).
 Moreover, $K^Q_1(\proj A)$ is naturally isomorphic to $ K^C_1(A)$ (see (\cite{VS}, Corollary 2.6 and Theorem 5.1)).
-Quillen's definition of higher $K$-theory is stunningly elegant, but often extraordinarily difficult to compute.
-The definition of Bass' functor $K^B_1$ will be more suited for our computational needs and, we will want to exploit this.
-Following (\cite{H}, Section 3.6), we will make strong use of the following fact.
+Quillen's definition of higher $K$-theory is stunningly elegant, but does not often lend itself to performing computations with ease.
+The definition of Bass's functor $K^B_1$ will be more suited for our computational needs and, we will want to exploit this in the sequel.
+As in (\cite{H}, 3.6), we will make strong use of the following theorem.

 \begin{theorem} There exists a natural transformation $\zeta: K_1^B\ra K_1^Q$, which we call the Gersten-Sherman transformation, of functors on the category of skeletally small exact categories such that $\zeta_{\mathcal{Y}}: K_1^B(\mathcal{Y})\ra K^Q_1(\mathcal{Y})$ is an isomorphism for every semisimple exact category $\Y$.
 In particular, $\zeta_{\proj A}: K_1^B(\proj A)\ra K_1^Q(\proj A)$ is an isomorphism for every ring $A$. \end{theorem}